LuokeKingdom/LuokeCollection/README.md

 * To check code quality: `make lint`
 * To bump the version of the project: `make versoin major/minor/patch`
 * To build the project: `make build`
+    * make sure you add pyinstaller's path to system path
     * executable is at `dist/index.exe`